deepik27/simple-toolchain-20210602121701501/README.md

 1. Click **Sync with IoT Platform** at top right of the page.

 A vehicle corresponding to deleted device must be removed from a table.
 Also, if you have added new device to IoT Platform manually, new vehicle is added to the table.

 ## Reporting defects
 To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues section](https://github.com/ibm-watson-iot/iota-starter-server-fm/issues) section.

 ## Troubleshooting
-To debug problems, check the Bluemix app logs.
+To debug problems, check the IBM Cloud app logs.
 To view the logs, run the following command from the Cloud Foundry CLI:

   ```
   $ cf logs <application-name> --recent
   ```
-For more information about how to troubleshoot your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.
+For more information about how to troubleshoot your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the IBM Cloud documentation.

 ## Privacy Notice

-The IoT for Automotive - Fleet Management Starter Application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
+The IoT for Automotive - Fleet Management Starter Application includes code to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.

 For each instance that you deploy, the following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service: